wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-elastic-scale-overview-split-and-merge.md

 ## What's new in split-merge

+The 1.1.0 release of the split-merge tool provides the ability to automatically clean up metadata from completed request.
+A configuration option controls how long this metadata is retained before it gets removed.

-The most recent releases of the split-merge tool provides the following improvements:
+The 1.0.0 release of the split-merge tool provides the following improvements:

-* .Net APIs are included to interface with split-merge – the web role is now optional
+* .Net APIs are included to interface with split-merge - the web role is now optional
 * Date and time types are now supported for sharding keys
 * List shard maps are now supported.
 * Range boundaries in requests can match more easily with ranges stored in the shard map.